sharetribe/flex-docs/src/docs/ftw-configuration/how-to-set-up-currency-in-ftw/index.md

 ## Using multiple currencies

-You can have multiple currencies inside a single marketplace, since Flex itself is currency agnostic.
+You can have multiple currencies inside a single marketplace, since Sharetribe itself is currency agnostic.
 There are, however, some caveats that you need to take into account.
 By default, the template limits currency to a single currency because of the caveats listed below.
 This just made things simpler to develop.
 You can of course change currency handling in your marketplace if you take these caveats into account.

 First, a single listing can have only a single price.
 If you wish to offer the same listing in two different currencies, you need to create